SQream/sqream_docs/feature_guides/compression.rst

 **Supported Data Types:**

 All these algorithms are generic and **can be applied to any data type** as they operate on raw bytes.
-This includes fixed-length types (INTEGER, BIGINT, FLOAT, DOUBLE), variable-length types (TEXTand ARRAY types).
+This includes fixed-length types (INTEGER, BIGINT, FLOAT, DOUBLE), variable-length types (TEXT and ARRAY types).

 **NVComp Parameters tunning:**